 Exploding vs. imploding headache in migraine prophylaxis with Botulinum Toxin A

-In this study the responders vs non-responders was not dependent on symptoms, episodic vs chronic, aura vs no aura or other factors but there did seem to be this interesting correlation between how people described there pain.
+In this study, the responders vs non-responders were not dependent on symptoms, episodic vs chronic, aura vs no aura or other factors but there did seem to be this interesting correlation between how people described their pain.
 Exploding pain vs imploding pain, which leads to some speculation as to why botox might be effective in responders and not effective in non-responders.

 The dramatic difference between responders and non-responders in the incidence of migraine after BTX-A treatment suggests that previous studies that pooled data from all treated patients without such distinction (Binder et al. 2000; Dodick et al. 2005; Evers et al. 2004) may have missed the full magnitude of the prophylactic effect of the toxin at the level of the individual patient.
 Of the 42 subjects that participated in our prospective study, only 14 (33%) were clear-cut responders, while 13 (31%) were clear-cut non-responders.
 It remains to be determined what types of headache are present in patients whose attack frequency after BTX-A dropped between 33 and 80% (‘partial responders’).